Do Medical Aids Cover Psychotherapy?

 – Supreme, Millennium and Classic offer non-PMBs limited per family per year and in-hospital benefits are subject to pre-authorisation.

-– Supreme has sub-limits per family and 100%of scheme rate is subject to annual limit
+– Supreme has sub-limits per family and then 100%of scheme rate is subject to annual limit

 – Millennium is subject to the Medical Savings Account and Above Threshold Benefit